leonawicz/CommCharts4/docs/md/02_historical.md

 It is worth considering the merits and drawbacks of using a 30-year average to compare with a handful of 10-year averages.
 I think it is of little issue in these graphs, but this tends to speak more to the fact that displaying a historical baseline is not necessary for visualizing projected trends when those future trends are apparent already.
-The reason that comparing data of notably different temporal scales (as would be the case with spatial scales) is not a cause for concern in this context is because it is actually of little importance to the climate data in the graph either way.
+The reason that comparing data of notably different temporal scales is not a cause for concern in this context is because the historical baseline is not critical to establishing this trend in moedel outputs.
+There are bigger differences between the baseline and the future decades than temporal resolution, namely, the former is based on observational data and the latter on climate models.

 <iframe srcdoc=' &lt;!doctype HTML&gt;
 &lt;meta charset = &#039;utf-8&#039;&gt;